Beskrivning

 Located between the River Danube and the levee, Beljarica (Beh-LYAH-ritza) is a spacious flood retention basin of Belgrade, 2.1 km at its widest point and some 9 km2 of seasonally inundated riparian forests of willow and poplar, with stands of oak and ash, yet largely under industrial black poplar plantations, river arms and ponds.
 60 mammal (Eurasian Beaver, Eurasian Otter, Wild Boar, Roe Deer, Wildcat, Pine Marten, Golden Jackal) and 200 bird species (over 170 strictly protected) were recorded here.
 Among them are breeding svart storks and no less than 3 pairs of havsörns.

-SPRING: Waterbirds recorded in Beljarica include årta and vitögd dykand, natthäger and the rallhäger. brun kärrhök is present year-round. kungsfiskare, Härfågel and the biätare come from their nesting holes at the high loess-bluff of the opposite, right bank of the river. spillkråka is characteristic of the area, as well as the lärkfalk.
-Also, breeding törnskata, pungmes, härmsångare, and eksångare certainly deserve a mention.
+Spring waterbirds at Beljarica include passing årtas (March), styltlöpare, grönbena, brushane, kärrsnäppa, and arriving vitögd dykand, natthäger, rallhäger and the skäggtärna.
+The first ever knipas fledged in Serbia were recorded here in 2024, and again in 2025. kungsfiskare, Härfågel and the biätare come from their nesting holes at the high loess-bluff of the opposite, right bank of the river. spillkråka is characteristic of the area.
+Also, breeding törnskata, pungmes, härmsångare, eksångare, together with uncommon kärrsångare, certainly deserve a mention.

 PROTECTION STATUS: Beljarica is a part of the international ecological corridor along the Danube River, the “Confluence of the Sava and the Danube Rivers” Important Bird Area (IBA) and, from August 2022, part of the new, backwaters nature reserve "Foreland of the Left Bank of the Danube near Belgrade", also known as the Belgrade Amazonia.